elasticdog/hello-sinatra/README.md

     ├── Rakefile
     ├── config.ru
     ├── my_app.rb
-    ├── spec
+    ├── spec/
     │   └── my_app_spec.rb
     ├── specs.watchr
-    └── views
+    └── views/
         ├── index.slim
         ├── layout.slim
-        └── stylesheets
+        └── stylesheets/
             └── style.scss

 Make your application changes in `my_app.rb`, template changes under the `views/` directory, stylesheet changes under `views/stylesheets/`, and test changes under the `spec/` directory.
-There are a couple of extra files included to help automate the development process...
+Create a top-level `lib/` directory for any additional Ruby modules you want to include, and a `public/` directory for static files.

 Automation
 ----------

-For actually developing a new Sinatra app, you won't want to be stuck reloading WEBrick every time you make a change.
-Luckily, there are easy ways to automatically reload the appropriate files whenever you save your app.
+For actually developing a new Sinatra app, you won't want to be stuck manually reloading WEBrick and running `rake test` every time you make a change.
+Luckily, there are ways to automate reloading the appropriate services whenever you save your app.

+To automatically reload the development Rack server, there are a couple of possibilities...if you're on OS X, the [Pow](http://pow.cx/) project makes local development extremely convenient (more so when adding the [`powder` gem](https://github.com/Rodreegez/powder) on top as a command-line wrapper); or you can use the [`shotgun` gem](https://github.com/rtomayko/shotgun) to fork and reload the server on every request.

+    $ shotgun config.ru

-You can use the [`watchr` gem](https://github.com/mynyml/watchr) along with the included `spec.watchr` file to run your tests automatically every time you update your app or tests (similar to ZenTest/autotest).
+To automatically run your tests, you can use the [`watchr` gem](https://github.com/mynyml/watchr) along with the included `specs.watchr` file.
+This is similar to using ZenTest/autotest, but a bit more flexible.

     $ watchr specs.watchr

-**Note:** _Installing the `ruby-fsevents` gem will make Watchr more efficient by having the OS notify Watchr about new changes directly, rather than having it regularly poll the filesystem._
+**Note:** _Installing the `ruby-fsevents` gem makes things more efficient by having the OS notify Watchr about new changes directly, rather than having it regularly poll the filesystem._

-To automatically reload the development Rack server, there are a couple of possibilities...if you're on OS X, the [Pow](http://pow.cx/) project makes development extremely convenient (more so when adding the [`powder` gem](https://github.com/Rodreegez/powder) on top to manage things); or you can use the [`shotgun` gem](https://github.com/rtomayko/shotgun) to fork and reload the server on every request.

-    $ shotgun config.ru

-Using `shotgun` does make things a bit slow, but it's better than nothing.

 License
 -------

 Copyright &copy; 2011, Aaron Bull Schaefer.
 Hello Sinatra is distributed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).